hunterhearst/audConv/README.md

-# pdf to audiobooks Converter
+# pdf to audiobook Converter

 # Introduction
 The project is aimed at enhancing pdf to audiobook processing ,